qase-tms/qase-javascript/qase-cypress/README.md

 - `runId` - Run ID from Qase TMS (also can be got from run URL)
 - `logging` [true/false] - Enabled debug logging from reporter or not
 - `environmentId` - To execute with the sending of the envinroment information
+- `planId` - Pass the Test Plan id (optional) to be associated with this run.
 - `basePath` - URL Qase.io
 - `screenshotFolder` - Folder for save screenshot cypress,
 - `sendScreenshot` [true/false] - Permission to send screenshots to Qase TMS